SOS messages, panic as virus breaks India's health system - WTMJ

 As bad as the situation is, experts warn it is likely to get worse.

-Krishna Udayakumar, founding director of the Duke Global Health Innovation Center at Duke University, said it would be impossible for the country to keep up with needs over the coming days as things stand.
+Krishna Udayakumar, founding director of the Duke Global Health Innovation Center at Duke University, said it would be impossible for the country to keep up over the coming days as things stand.

 “The situation in India is tragic and likely to get worse for some weeks to months,” he said, adding that a “concerted, global effort to help India at this time of crisis” is desperately needed.

-The White House said the U.S. is “working around the clock” to deploy testing kits, ventilators and personal protective equipment, and it would seek to provide oxygen supplies as well.
-It said it would also make available sources of raw material urgently needed to manufacture Covishield, the Oxford-AstraZeneca vaccine made by the Serum Institute of India.
+The White House said the U.S. is working around the clock to deploy testing kits, ventilators and personal protective equipment, and it would seek to provide oxygen as well.
+It said it would also make available sources of raw materials urgently needed to manufacture Covishield, the AstraZeneca vaccine made by the Serum Institute of India.

 “Just as India sent assistance to the United States as our hospitals were strained early in the pandemic, we are determined to help India in its time of need,” President Joe Biden said in a tweet.